iOS 10 Beta Problems: 5 Things to Know

 the iOS 10 beta right now.
 If you’re on the fence, take a look.
 The potential for problems is just part of it.

 If you need more than that, you’ll want to take a look on YouTube, Apple’s developer discussion forums, and the MacRumors forums.

 If you’re looking for information about a specific version of the iOS 10 beta, YouTube videos are a great resource.

-We’ve also seen critical feedback emerge on social media sites like Twitter and Facebook.
+We’ve also seen critical feedback about every single version of the iOS 10 beta emerge on social media sites like Twitter and Facebook.